wendehals/bricks-cli/docs/commands.md

 		download    Groups all download commands
 		export      Exports the parts input file as HTML help        Help about any command
-		script      Executes a bricks script
+		script      Executes a bricks-cli script

 	Flags:
 		-h, --help      help for bricks
 			--verbose   verbose output
 		-v, --version   version for bricks

-	Use "bricks [command] --help" for more information about a command.
+	Use "bricks-cli [command] --help" for more information about a command.

-## bricks api Subcommands
+## bricks-cli api Subcommands

 	The api command groups all sub commands for the Rebrickable API.

 	Usage:
-		bricks api [command]
+		bricks-cli api [command]

 	Available Commands:
 		details     Get details about a certain set, set list, or part list